-After seven years of a bull market, stock investors who've started investing in the stock market think with the same cavalier attitude today.
-Why invest in a CD at 2.5% when you can find stocks that yield 2.5% with upside potential!
+After a long bull market, stock investors who've started investing in the stock market think with the same cavalier attitude today.
+Why invest in a CD when you can find stocks with upside potential!
 The answer is simple.
-I'd much rather make a guaranteed 2.5% than lose money in a bear market cycle.
+I'd much rather make a guaranteed return in a CD than lose money in a bear market cycle.
 Stocks are down around 15% YTD (as of Sep 2022) and remain volatile into the second half.

 As financial freedom seekers you must balance your liquidity needs with your desire for returns.
 Let me suggest a mental checklist you should first complete before deciding whether or not to invest in CDs.

 1) Decide how much of an Armageddon Fund you need.

 If you get laid off, your business shuts down, and all your other income streams die off, you are screwed unless you've got a large enough Armageddon Fund to hold you through until the eventual rebound.